ROGUES GALLERY OF

 At least two companies that are members of the National Association of Settlement Purchasers are involved directly or indirectly with this activity.

 einsteinstructuredsettlements.com Einstein Structured Settlements is the sour cream of the crap.
 Website in operation since late 2012, whose owners value content diarrhea over anything meaningful.
 They even bought cheap paid for testimonials from Fiverr.
 Not real customers.
-They could have been clever about it but they posted a video of a "Hispanic customer" who supposedly sold her structured settlement for a Bentleya nd coean front property in Miami., LOL.
+They could have been clever about it but they posted a video of a "Hispanic customer" who supposedly sold her structured settlement for a Bentley and coean front property in Miami., LOL.
 Most of the stuff that is published is inaccurate.
-No wonder those associated Einstein Structured Settlements have been banned in Maryland for 7 years due to fraudulent business conduct (2018)
+No wonder those associated with Einstein Structured Settlements were banned in Maryland for 7 years due to fraudulent business conduct (from January 2018)

-christianet.com ChristiaNet used to be a pretty decent site but now a waste of time.
+christianet.com ChristiaNet used to be a pretty decent site but now Christia.net is a waste of time for anyone seeking information about structured settlements.
 Now one can observe that ChristiaNet simply a key word stuffing exercise that has a lot of rubbish links that don't relate to the anchor word.
 For example, its page on certified structured settlement consultant hyperlinks to an faq on lawyers.
 Structured settlement expert link leads to links to Christian debt relief and credit counseling.

 ilovestructured.com totally useless content spam.
 A website run out of Chennai India, full of foreign syntax laden gibberish, wasteful and inaccurate infographics and promoted by a "Milne Anna", which appears to be a fake LinkedIn profile.
 Lately there appears to be a Twitter profile called 'Milne Structure' ( 'from Houston TX') which helps propagate the spam.
 The website is another honeypot to draw in people to sell structured settlements as the meta tags clearly show.